1000ch/atom-cssbeautify/readme.md

 - Press `ctrl + alt + c`
 - `Packages` > `CSSBeautify` > `Beautify CSS`
-- Right Click > `CSSBeautify CSS`
+- Right Click > `Beautify CSS`

-Selected text will be sorted if there is selection.
+Selected text will be beautified if there is selection.

 ## Configuration

 ### Execute on Save

-If you want to apply sort when you save, check it on.
+If you want to apply beautifying when you save, check it on.

 ### Indent Type